Este conteúdo não está disponível no idioma selecionado.

 The hosted control planes command-line interface, hcp, is a tool that you can use to get started with hosted control planes.
 For Day 2 operations, such as management and configuration, use GitOps or your own automation tool.

 3.4.1.
-Installing the hosted control planes command-line interface by using the CLI
+Installing the hosted control planes command-line interface from the terminal

-You can install the hosted control planes command-line interface (CLI), hcp, by using the CLI.
+You can install the hosted control planes command-line interface (CLI), hcp, from the terminal.

 Procedure